Skip to main content

 unity_advanced_tool

-Execute specialized Unity tools for animation, prefabs, physics, shaders, terrain, particles, UI, profiling, and more.
-Discover available tools via unity_list_advanced_tools.
+Execute specialized Unity tools by name for animation, prefabs, physics, shaders, terrain, particles, UI, and profiling.
+Access over 200 advanced tools.

 Instructions